 Specific Duties & Responsibilities

-Participate in short and long-range planning for evaluation of new and existing research and educational programs; assessment of facility requirements; funding, and staffing needs.
+As outlined by the strategic planning process, participate in short and long-range operational and financial planning for evaluation of new and existing research and educational programs; assessment of facility requirements; funding and staffing needs.

-Develop and maintain a sound management structure, operating policies, procedures, and staffing to meet the operational needs of business support services (BSS) office and the department.
+Develop and maintain a sound management structure, operating policies, procedures, and staffing to meet the operational needs.

-Develop standards of performance for BSS activities, monitor performance, and implement corrective actions as necessary.
+Develop standards of performance for activities, monitor performance and implement corrective actions as necessary.

-Monitor accomplishment of agreed-upon objectives for the BSS finance and administration team.
+Monitor accomplishment of agreed upon objectives for the finance and administration team.
 Where appropriate, institute corrective actions including reallocating resources, reprioritizing, and/or recommending modifications/variance to established plans or budgets.

 Monitor use of resources in accordance with plans and budgets and provide reports to managers and supervisors to assist their control of resources in their areas of responsibility.

-Establish administrative policies for the BSS and research administration that guide the actions of managers and supervisors and provide guidelines for decision making, ensuring compliance with university directives and Federal and State laws and regulations.
+Establish administrative policies that guide the actions of managers and supervisors and provide guidelines for decision making, ensuring compliance with University directives and Federal and State laws and regulations.

-Assign space utilized by all staff and managed related I.T. and equipment needs and research programs and assist in future space planning in conjunction with the School of Public Health.
+Assign space utilized by all staff and managed related I.T. and equipment needs and research programs and assist in future space planning.

 Climate Setting & Leadership